Veteran Owned and Operated

 Lesson 2: Data Analysis — Numbers Without Curiosity

-Once the data looked clean, I started analyzing.
+Once the data looked clean, I began the analysis.

 “What story is the data telling us?”